ramipiik/tiralabra/README.md

 ### **2) Start the application**
-For starting the application, run the following command in the "Main" directory.
+For starting the application, run the following command in the **"Main" directory**.
 ```
 poetry run invoke start
 ```